-Obviously the handicap for U.S. nonresidents/ U.S. expatriates is that although they usually meet the two year test of ownership they do not meet the two year test on use.
-If the home is not your “main home” or principal residence or you do not meet the above tests and you have held it for more than one year, then the gain would be taxed at the long term capital gain rate, which is currently 15% and maybe 20% starting January 1, 2013 for taxpayers in the new 39.6% bracket.
+Obviously the handicap for U.S. nonresidents/ U.S. expatriates is that although they usually meet the two year test of ownership they do notmeet the two year test on use.
+If the home is not the taxpayers “main home” or principal residence or the taxpayer does not meet the above tests and they have held the home for more than one year then the gain would be taxed at the current long term capital gain rate, which is currently 15% and maybe 20% starting January 1, 2013 for taxpayers in the 37% bracket.

 An exception, however to the above is any portion of the 5-year period ending on the date of the sale or exchange after the last date you or your spouse used the property as your main home.
 In practicality what this means is that if there is any rental use during the 5 year window prior to sale, this rental period use it is NOT considered non-qualified use and the gain would not have to be pro-rata apportioned between qualified and non-qualified use.

 The sale of principal residence exclusion under IRC Sec.
 121 and other above information are also applicable to U.S. nonresident aliens and non- U.S. principal residences and ‘main homes’.